mafintosh/diffy/README.md

 #### `var trim = require('diffy/trim')`

-Helper function that trims the indentation of a multiline string.
+Helper function that trims and removes the indentation of a multiline string.
 Useful if you have a render function that returns an indented string like in the above example.

 ## Components